 A pharmacist must have a Pharm.D. to be eligible for LTVs > 97%.
+Chiropractors are ineligible for LTVs > 97%.

 Student Loan Debt

 Student loan debt belonging to the borrower with the eligible profession may be excluded from the DTI calculation with documentation to evidence deferment or forbearance for at least 12 months after the MI application date.
 Student loan debt for all other borrowers must be included in the DTI.